Mechagodzilla: Arsenal

 The Anime Trilogy Mechagodzilla stands 50 meters in height, weighs 30,000 metric tons, and is powered by artificial intelligence and made from nanometal.
-In the novel: Project Mechagodzilla, its arsenal includes Blade Launcher, Convergent Neutron Cannon, Flight, Hyper Lance, Thermal Energy Buffer Layer, and Tail Blow.
+In the novel: Project Mechagodzilla, its arsenal includes a Blade Launcher, Convergent Neutron Cannon, Flight, Hyper Lance, Thermal Energy Buffer Layer, and Tail Blow.
 When it forms Mechagodzilla city, the defenses include gun cannons, EMP Harpoons, and a force field to protect itself when fired upon.

-In Godzilla vs. Kong, Mechagodzilla towers over Godzilla, and is telepathically piloted through a cybernetic neural network developed from King Ghidorah's only surviving brain.
-Its weaponry includes a proton scream, missiles, jet boosters on its back, plasma punch, rotating buzzsaws in its fingers and drill pliers at the end of its tail.
+In Godzilla vs. Kong, Mechagodzilla stands at 122 m in height, towering over Godzilla, weighs 100,000 metric tons, and is telepathically piloted through a cybernetic neural network developed from King Ghidorah's only surviving brain (from a head severed by Godzillia in Godzilla: King of the Monsters).
+Its weaponry includes a Proton Scream fired from its mouth, missiles fired from its shoulders and chest, jet boosters on its back, plasmic hits with its hands and its foots, buzzsaws in its fingers and spinning spikes at the end of its tail.

 Film history

 Shōwa period (1974–1975)

-In Godzilla vs. Mechagodzilla, Mechagodzilla is created as a weapon of destruction by the Black Hole Planet 3 Aliens, also known as the Simians, who intend to conquer Earth before their own homeworld gets destroyed by an expanding black hole.
+In Godzilla vs. Mechagodzilla, Mechagodzilla is created by the Black Hole Planet 3 aliens, also known as the Simians, in order to conquer Earth before their homeworld gets destroyed by an expanding black hole.
 First appearing in a pseudo-flesh outer covering and masquerading as the real Godzilla, Mechagodzilla attacks Japan and overpowers Godzilla's ally Anguirus.
 Godzilla appears and destroys the pseudo-flesh disguise, forcing Mechagodzilla to reveal itself in full.
 Their initial battle results in a tie, as Godzilla is severely wounded and Mechagodzilla is forced back into the Simian's base for repair.
 Mechagodzilla is deployed again but is overpowered through the combined efforts of Godzilla and King Caesar.
-Godzilla ultimately defeats Mechagodzilla by decapitating it and blowing its body apart.
+Godzilla ultimately defeats Mechagodzilla by decapitating it, and Mechagodzilla subsequently explodes upon the self-destruction of the Simians' base.

-The Simians return and rebuild Mechagodzilla in Terror of Mechagodzilla.
-This time, it is further modified with living human brain cells and has its control circuitry integrated into the body of the human woman Katsura Mafune, who is a cyborg courtesy of the aliens, now being led by Mugal.
+The Simians, now under the leadership of Mugal, return and rebuild Mechagodzilla in Terror of Mechagodzilla.
+This time, it is further modified with living human brain cells and has its control circuitry integrated into the body of the formerly human cyborg Katsura Mafune.
 Mechagodzilla is teamed up with the dinosaur Titanosaurus, who is controlled by Katsura's crazed father.
 Although Mechagodzilla survives another decapitation during a battle against Godzilla, it is once more defeated after Katsura commits suicide, destroying the robot's controls and freezing it long enough for Godzilla to use its atomic heat ray on Mechagodzilla's headless body, causing it to explode.